dynamsoft-docs/license-server-docs/about/activate.md

 ## Manage License Keys

 To manage a license key is to configure the project bound to this license key.
-For more details, please see [Configure A Project]({{site.common}}project.html).
+For more details, please see [Project Configurartion]({{site.common}}project.html).

 ## Check License Usage